PaloAltoNetworks/azure-vm-monitoring/Version-1.0/README.md

 # azure-vm-monitoring

+# NOTE: THIS SOLUTION HAS BEEN DEPRECATED AND HENCE MOVED TO A COMMUNITY SUPPORTED MODEL

 # Introduction
 The dynamic nature of cloud environments means security also needs to be dynamic.
 Palo Alto Networks firewalls allow you to define dynamic address groups as core policy elements that can be programmatically updated, using the PAN-OS API, to reflect the changes in your cloud environment.